lizziewilliams09/Solar-System-Simulation/README.md

 # Solar System Simulation with Velocity Verlet Integration

 **Description:**
-This project simulates the motion of planets, the Moon, and comets in the Solar System using the Velocity Verlet integration method in Python.
-The simulation calculates trajectories, total energy, and orbital parameters such as aphelion, perihelion, and orbital period.
+Simulation of the Solar System using the Velocity Verlet integration scheme in Python, modelling planets, the Moon, Pluto, and Halley’s Comet as gravitational N-body point particles.
+The code outputs orbital parameters (perihelion, aphelion, orbital periods) and tracks energy conservation.

-The analysis of observables (orbital parameters, energy conservation, convergence) was performed in Excel and is included in the accompanying report.
+Convergence testing identified an optimal time-step (0.5 days) for ≤0.5% relative error.
+Observables were validated against real data, including the Moon and Jupiter, with most errors <2%, and Neptune’s anomaly analyzed.
+Kepler’s Third Law was verified, including a “super-Jupiter” simulation to illustrate mass effects on orbital dynamics.
+All trajectory and observable analyses, convergence tests, and verification steps were performed in Excel and are fully documented in the accompanying report.

 ---